-Nestled along the Gulf coast, Mexico Beach, Florida is a quaint, picturesque town with plenty of fun to be had without the rowdiness of the more popular beach towns.
+Nestled along the Gulf coast, Mexico Beach is a quaint, picturesque town with plenty of fun to be had.
+Best part, none of the rowdiness of the more popular beach towns.
 Between the delicious local eateries, family-friendly beach parties, fishing tournaments, and music festivals, Mexico Beach is the go-to place for an eventful yet relaxing Florida vacation.
-Here are our recommendations of cool things to do that will surely make your getaway to the “Forgotten Coast” an unforgettable one.
+Check out our recommendations of cool things to do in Mexico Beach, Florida.
+Make your getaway to the “Forgotten Coast” an unforgettable one.

 This post is sponsored by VISIT FLORIDA.